luxonis/depthai-docs-website/source/pages/tutorials/deploying-custom-model.rst

 **Shaves**: Myriad X in total has 16 SHAVE cores, which are like mini GPU units.
 Compiling with more cores can make the model perform faster, but the proportion of shave cores isn't linear with performance.
-Firmware will warn you about possibly optimal number of shave cores, which is ``available_cores/2``, as by default, each model will run on 2 threads.
+Firmware will warn you about a possibly optimal number of shave cores, which is ``available_cores/2``.
+As by default, each model will run on 2 threads.
 I will use 6 shaves, as that's the optimal number of cores for simple pipelines (which we will create).

 Compiling the model